CLNode: Curriculum Learning for Node Classification: Introduction

-In the process of training current GNNs, all training examples are treated equally.
-However, the representations of \textit{easy nodes} are clear, typical, and easily recognizable.
-Training on such \textit{easy nodes} helps GNNs find clear decision boundaries.
-Conversely, \textit{difficult nodes} should be used carefully, as their representations lack the typical characteristics of their classes.
-There are two types of \textit{difficult nodes} that can degrade the performance of GNNs: (1) inter-class nodes situated near class boundaries that connect neighbors from multiple classes.
-By aggregating messages from neighbors, these nodes obtain unclear representations; as a result, training on these nodes can degrade the accuracy of GNNs.
-For example, Fig.\ref{FIG1}(b) shows a node classification task in which only \textit{easy nodes} \{$v_8,v_9,v_{12},v_{15}$\} are used as training samples.
-In this case, GNNs can learn the typical class characteristics and thus predict the correct labels for all unlabeled nodes.
-However, as shown in Fig.\ref{FIG1}(c), if we add a \textit{difficult node} $v_1$ into the training set, then $v_5$ is more likely to be misclassified to class $c_3$; this is because $v_5$ shares similar representations with $v_1$, which has the ground truth label $c_3$.
+\textit{Easy nodes} and \textit{difficult nodes} play different roles during training.
+The representations of \textit{easy nodes} are typical, and training on such nodes helps GNNs find clear decision boundaries; whereas, \textit{difficult nodes} should be used carefully, as their representations lack the typical characteristics of their classes.
+There are two types of \textit{difficult nodes} that degrade the performance of GNNs: (1) inter-class nodes situated near class boundaries.
+By aggregating messages from neighbors, these nodes obtain unclear representations; as a result, training on these nodes degrades the accuracy of GNNs.
 (2) mislabeled nodes.
-Real-world graphs often contain label noise, i.e., nodes can be mislabeled \cite{dai2021nrgnn}.
-Mislabeled nodes are \textit{difficult nodes} because their representations lack the characteristics of their label classes.
-Current GNNs are easily perturbed by training on these mislabeled \textit{difficult nodes}, and are thus not robust to label noise \cite{noiselabel}.
-Based on the above analysis, alleviating the negative impact of \textit{difficult nodes} can improve the accuracy and robustness of GNNs.
-This observation suggests the utility of curriculum learning \cite{bengio2009CL} in this context.
-Curriculum learning is a training strategy for machine learning models that can alleviate the negative impact of noise in data.
-Motivated by this, we consider applying curriculum learning to node classification.
+Real-world graphs often contain label noise\cite{dai2021nrgnn,noisylabel1,noisylabel2} and current GNNs are easily perturbed by training on these mislabeled nodes.
+Figure \ref{intro2} shows the accuracy of GCN \cite{GCN} on three paper citation networks \cite{cora-citeseer}, where the same number of \textit{difficult nodes} or \textit{easy nodes} are utilized for training.
+The node difficulty is evaluated using Eq.\eqref{eq11}, which we will detail in Section \ref{sec4}.
+From the results, we can see that training on \textit{easy nodes} leads to higher accuracy.
+For example, on the Cora network, if all training nodes are \textit{easy nodes}, the accuracy is 71.8\%, and the accuracy is only 23.6\% when only \textit{difficult nodes} are utilized.
+Based on the above analysis, mitigating the detrimental effect of \textit{difficult nodes} can improve the accuracy and robustness of GNNs.
+In this paper, we introduce curriculum learning \cite{bengio2009CL} to mitigate the effect of these low-quality training nodes.